corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.md

 ## Abstract methods

 Abstract methods are available in XKSL.
 They should be prefixed with the `abstract` keyword.
-You can inherit from a class with abstract methods without having to implement them; the compiler will simply produce a harmless warning.
+You can inherit from a shader class with abstract methods without having to implement them; the compiler will simply produce a harmless warning.
 However, you should implement it in your final shader to prevent a compilation error.

 ## Annotations